- U.S. Treasury Curve: Treasury yields increased as the month drew to a close and the curve steepened (See Figure 1).

-- Corporate Market Technicals: Investment grade (IG) corporate fixed-rate bond gross supply was $172 billion priced in September.
+- Corporate Market Technicals: Investment grade (IG) fixed-rate bond supply for September was more than $184 billion.
+IG fund flows were about $21 billion.

 Municipal Market Review